isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-get-rid-of-palmetto-bugs.markdown

 slug: /how-to-get-rid-of-palmetto-bugs/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 The sight of
 [palmetto bugs](https://en.wikipedia.org/wiki/Florida_woods_cockroach)
 crawling around your house is simply disgusting.
 In case youre wondering how to get rid of it, you dont need to worry.
 Weve already done the research for you.
-**Carry out these 5 simple tips to get rid of these palmetto bugs without making direct contact. **
+**Carry out these 5 simple tips to get rid of these palmetto bugs without making direct contact.�**
 - **Place roach glue traps around the place in strategic positions.**
 - **Use boric acid to make homemade roach baits.**
 - **Spread out food-grade diatomaceous earth over the entire place.**